ziyao233/loli-loader/README.md

 - `CCASFLAGS`: Add extra flags when assembling assembly.
 - `LDFLAGS`: Add extra flags when linking the ELF file.
 - `PYTHON`: Should point to a Python-3 compatible Python interpreter.
+- `DEBUG`: When set, loli-loader is built with optimization disabled (instead of the default `-O2`) and debug info enabled.

 For cross-compilation, it's usually necessary to adjust `ARCH`, `CC`, `CCAS` and `CCLD`.
 An exception is building with Clang and LLD, where you could